lekhanthati/Soulpage-genai-assignment-Lekhan/README.md

 ## Objective:
-A simple agentic agent built using Langchain and Streamlit.
+A simple agent built using Langchain and Streamlit.

 ## 🚀 Features

-- 🔹 **Chat** – Ask anything about the document
+- 🔹 **Coversational Chat** – Engages in natural, contextual conversations and remembers previous interactions.
 - 🖼️ **Tools** – Equipped with tools like Weather API

 ## 🛠️ Tech Stack